CodingWithNuke/todo-lists/README.md

 - [x] Todo list made in Vue
 - [x] Todo list made in React
 - [ ] Todo list made in Svelte
-- [ ] Todo list made in Angular (Might not do this one because I hate angular)